CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 In GTA III and Vice City, exploding vehicles would always lose their front left wheel.
 In an attempt to improve this feature in San Andreas, the developers made it detach a random wheel on explosion instead.
-However, Rockstar half-baked this improvement -- the wheel may have detached visually just fine, but as far as the physics were concerned, the old behavior of always losing the front left wheel persisted.
+However, Rockstar half-baked this improvement -- the wheel may have detached visually just fine, but as far as the physics was concerned, the old behavior of always losing the front left wheel persisted.
 This results in a new visual glitch, where the wrong wheel sinks:

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_2EBUGkr5z3.jpg" thumbnail="auto"
-      caption="That... isn't how physics work." %}
+      caption="That... isn't how physics works." %}

 In this update, I fixed multiple bugs related to this feature:
 * The detached wheel now matches "visually" and "physically".
 * The rear right wheel can now also be detached.
-Previously, the random function would only consider the front wheels, and the rear left wheel.
+Previously, the random function would only consider the front wheels and the rear left wheel.

 {% include figures/image.html link="/assets/img/posts/sp-2024-update/screens/compact_gta_sa_VpNpSA8TP6.jpg" thumbnail="auto"
       caption="Much better." %}